-The ring shank is quite simply the band of the ring.
-Each different type of ring shank is often categorised by its appearance.
-Below we’ll detail some of the most commonly seen types of ring shanks, and some of the more unusual ones too.
+A ring shank is quite simply the band of the ring.
+They are often categorised by their appearance.
+Below are some of the most commonly seen types of ring shanks, and some of the more unusual ones too.

 Other ring elements you’ll need to know:

-- Shoulders – the shoulders of the ring support the head of the ring and refer to the section of the shank that leads up to the head.
+- Shoulders – This is the section of the ring shank that leads up to and supports the head.

-- Prong – this is a specific type of stone setting and feature anywhere between 4 and 6 prongs that hold the stone in place.
+- Prong – This is a specific type of stone setting which features anywhere between 4 and 6 prongs that hold the stone in place.

-- Profile – this can be clearly visualised when thinking about a cross-section of the shank.
-For example, if you were to cut the ring shank you may find that it is d-shaped or flat edged.
-You’ll also hear terminology such as comfort fit.
-This is a ring profile that has been shaped to more naturally fit the curves of the finger.
+- Profile – This can be clearly visualised when thinking about a cross-section of the ring shank.
+For example, if you were to cut the ring shank in two you may find that it is d-shaped or flat edged.
+You’ll hear terminology such as ‘comfort fit’.
+This is a ring profile that has been shaped to fit the curves of the finger more naturally.

 Want to know more about popular types of engagement ring styles and settings?
-Take a look at our guide to different types of engagement ring styles and read more about the varied types of engagement ring your customer could ask for.
+Take a look at our guide to different types of engagement ring styles and read more about the varied types of engagement ring your customers might like.

 A straight ring shank is just as it sounds.
 The band of the ring is straight and doesn’t taper off or split.
-When you’re learning how to create rings, this will probably be the first type of ring shank that you make due to its simple construction.
-Straight shanks are most commonly flat edged.
-This means that the edges of the shank were not rounded off.
-Instead, they’re formed with a rectangular strip of metal leaving you with flat edges all the way around the band.
-Where the edges of a ring shank are rounded off, this can be referred to as a comfort fit, as it more naturally fits the circumference of your finger.
+When you’re learning how to create rings, this will probably be the first type of ring shank you will make due to its simple construction.
+Straight ring shanks are most commonly flat edged.
+This means that the edges of the ring shank are not rounded off.
+Instead, they’re formed with a rectangular strip of metal, leaving you with flat edges all the way around the band.
+When the edges of a ring shank are rounded off, it is often referred to as a ‘comfort fit’, as it more naturally fits the circumference of the finger.

 A cathedral ring shank is when the stone at the centre is framed by two arches.
-This is when the two ends of the shank are lifted to create these two arches just below the stone.
-It’s almost as if the two arches are supporting the stone setting, mimicking the grand architecture of cathedrals but also making the stone much more prominent.
+The two ends of the ring shank are lifted to create these two arches just below the stone.
+It’s almost as if the two arches are supporting the stone setting, mimicking the grand architecture of cathedrals.
+It can make the stone much more prominent.

 4. Split ring shank

 A split ring shank is a much more complex design as the band splits into two before it meets the stone at the top of the band.
 This can give the illusion of two bands and can be as subtle or as prominent as the customer would like.
-The split shank design can also be modified so that as the band splits off in two, it can cross over with a woven or twisted design until it meets back up again where the stone is set.
+The split ring shank design can also be modified so that as the band splits off in two.

 5. Bypass ring shank